davidlueng986-alt/EmergencyNet-Qwen-Hackathon-/README.md

 > **Prototype status:** EmergencyNet is a hackathon and engineering prototype, not a certified medical device.
 Its clinical rules and guidance need review by qualified local medical and incident-command leaders before any real exercise or deployment.
 Public demos must use synthetic data.

 ## What EmergencyNet does—in plain English
+EmergencyNet helps disaster teams increase triage efficiency and command coordination functioning , when normal internet service is weak or absent in the field.
+The goal is practical: help a small team miss fewer facts, carry a small amount of structured data over radio, and give the commander a clearer picture.

 A responder enters a patient's condition on an Android tablet.
 The tablet runs a fixed 12-question checklist locally and assigns a BLACK, RED, YELLOW, or GREEN triage tag.
 It also checks for eight dangers that can be easy to miss when a patient still looks stable, such as a delayed airway problem after a facial burn or complications after prolonged entrapment.